Distillation of supersinglet states: Supersinglets

 \subsection{Definition}

 We first define the supersinglet state.
-In the most general definition, supersinglets are completely antisymmetric states consisting of several qudits.
+In the most general definition, supersinglets are completely antisymmetric states consisting of several qudits \cite{cabello2003supersinglets}.
 In this paper, we only consider supersinglets that are formed from $ N $ qubits.
-This can be formed by first coupling half the spins $ N/2 $ into a maximal spin $ s = N/4 $ to form a $ N/2+1 $ dimensional qubit.
-Then these qudits are coupled antisymmetrically to form a total spin zero.
-There is only one such state due to the uniqueness of the supersinglet state \cite{cabello2003supersinglets}.

-As a type of singlet state, supersinglets $ | {\cal S}_N \rangle $ are spin zero states with eigenvalues $ s = m = 0 $ in Eq. (\ref{spinseigenstates}).
+First, supersinglets are a type of singlet state with total spin $ s= 0 $.
+Therefore, they have eigenvalues $ s = m = 0 $ in Eq. (\ref{spinseigenstates}).
 The multiplicity of such spin zero states is $ A(N,0) $, hence for $ N \ge 4 $, additional symmetries are required to specify the supersinglet state.
-The supersinglet we consider have the additional requirement that half the spins couple to form a maximal spin state
+The multiplicity of spin zero states is determined by the way that the angular momentum of the $ N $ qubits couple (see also Appendix \ref{app:3qubit}).
+The supersinglet is the singlet state that couples in such a way that there are two groups (called group I and II), each of $ N/2 $ qubits, such that each group forms the maximal spin state of $ s = N/4 $: